 Key takeaway: Every bit of interaction counts.
 An omnichannel approach is beneficial, as it joins all the touchpoints between customers and brands, by offering an experience that is both unified and consistent, regardless of the customer journey they decide to take.

-Hubspot is an inbound marketing, sales and services software provider.
-Its team knows it takes a lot to convince people to choose you over anyone else in the industry.
+Hubspot is a sales, services, and inbound marketing software provider.
+Its customer service team knows it takes a lot to convince people to choose you over anyone else in the industry.
 Their solution?
 Providing potential customers or any interested parties with useful reports and information from the industry.
 They use content marketing to keep people as much as they can on their website and they always try to answer the most frequently asked questions from their field.